Understanding the NCLEX-RN Scoring System: What Does Passing Mean?

 Retaking the NCLEX-RN Exam

-After failing, candidates must wait 45 days before retaking the exam.
+After failing, candidates must wait 45 days before retaking the NCLEX RN test.
 The process involves submitting a new application and paying applicable fees.
+Candidates are encouraged to use trusted test prep providers like UWorld, ArcherReview, and Kaplan Nursing to improve their chances.

 Myths and Misconceptions About NCLEX-RN Scoring